Blendify/blender-manual/blender_docs/manual/sculpt_paint/painting/texture_paint/tools.rst

 Accumulate
    This will allow a stroke to accumulate on itself, just like an airbrush would do.
 Alpha (3D only)
-   When this is disabled, locks (prevents changes) alpha while painting.
+   When this is disabled, it locks (prevents changes to) the alpha channel while painting.

 .. tip:: Masking